15 Reasons Why Persona Development Matters to Your Marketing

-“Personas are fictional, generalized characters that encompass the various needs, goals, and observed behavior patterns among your real and potential customers.”- Hubspot
+“Personas are fictional, generalized characters that encompass the various needs, goals, and observed behavior patterns among your real and potential customers.”- HubSpot

-If you’re looking to build stronger connections with your customers and motivate them to become engaged, loyal fans, you have to put in the work it takes to understand them and clearly communicates the value of your products or services in ways that resonate with them.
+If you’re looking to build stronger connections with your customers and motivate them to become engaged, loyal fans, you have to put in the work it takes to understand them and clearly communicate the value of your products or services in ways that resonate with them.